Home

 A travel allowance is determined by Cornell and included in your estimated cost of attendance.
 Travel allowances vary regionally, depending on your permanent home address.
 This allowance is an estimate, and your actual travel expenses may differ.

-You may also request an increase to your estimated cost of attendance and student loan funding to cover additional costs, if actual costs exceed your assigned travel allowance.
+You may request student loan funding to cover additional costs, if actual costs exceed your assigned travel allowance.

 Policy on Student Contribution